 CAPI Gateway

-CAPI is a lightweight API Gateway and load balancer powered by Apache Camel dynamic routes.
-Services register themselves in HashiCorp Consul, and CAPI automatically discovers them, creates routes, and applies security, throttling, and observability policies β no database required.
+CAPI is a lightweight API Gateway and load balancer built on Undertow's async proxy architecture.
+Services register themselves in HashiCorp Consul, and CAPI automatically discovers them, creates proxy handlers, and applies security, throttling, and observability policies β no database required.

 Features

-- REST, WebSocket, and SSE gateway with dynamic routing
+- REST, WebSocket, and SSE gateway with fully async proxying (zero threads blocked during backend calls)

 - Service discovery via HashiCorp Consul (automatic route creation and removal)

-- Fine-grained authorization via OPA (Open Policy Agent)
+- Fine-grained authorization via OPA (Open Policy Agent, async policy evaluation)

 - Distributed throttling (Hazelcast, with Kubernetes discovery)